-Challenge Submission: Paytm Payment gateway integration with SAP Conversational AI
+Paytm Payment gateway integration with SAP Conversational AI & CAP

-I am writing this blog post for the SAP Conversational AI Tutorial Challenge 2021 and will show how I managed to create an SAP Conversation AI bot with the help of
+I am writing this blog post to showcase the Integration of Paytm with Conversational AI with the help of below:

 - SAP CAI(of course),